 Even if you do have that rare ability to totally switch off and relax whilst you’re at home, if you don’t feel comfortable and happy at work, that’s an eighth of your life spent anxious, stressed, depressed or, quite simply, unhappy.

 With the stigma that surrounds mental health and the unwillingness of many to open up, the likelihood is that this number is realistically much higher.
-With the COVID-19 pandemic hardly looking as if it’s going away any time soon, and a general increase of work-related mental illness over the last few years, now is a time where maintaining a healthy and happy workplace is more important than ever.
+With 41% of organisations citing heavy workload as the main reason for stress-related employee absence, now is a time where maintaining a healthy and happy workplace is more important than ever.

 So with that more positive aspect of work in mind, let’s take a look at why a healthy and happy mind in the workplace is so important, to employees and employers alike.